gngowtham25/springboot-customer-management/README.md

 X-AUTH-TOKEN is retrieved using login credentials service **/login**

+You must add username and password as **admin** in the user table in order to get Auth Token

 ```sh
 GET  /login - login credentials
 GET  /api/customer - get all customers